Application Management

 - It takes some time to deploy the CloudFront distribution, once done the distribution gets a CloudFront URL (

-). - In Route 53, select the domain and create a new DNS record.
+d3afk01lmot4so.cloudfront.net). - In Route 53, select the domain and create a new DNS record.

 - Enable the

-toggle and leave the DNS type asA
+Aliastoggle and leave the DNS type asA. - Select

-, paste in the field below the CloudFront URL and create the DNS record. - Allow some time for the DNS changes to propagate and you are done.
+Alias to CloudFront distribution, paste in the field below the CloudFront URL and create the DNS record. - Allow some time for the DNS changes to propagate and you are done.

 Screenshot: DNS Record Creation